Analysis of the Hopfield Model Incorporating the Effects of Unlearning: Replica analysis

 The saddle-point equations for the order parameters are then given by

 The equations for the conjugate variables read

 Here we have defined

 The order parameter $m$ represents the overlap with the retrieved (target) pattern and therefore serves as a measure of retrieval performance.
 By examining the behavior of $m$ as a function of the pattern load $\alpha$, one can determine whether memory retrieval is successful.
-From the explicit form of the $J'$ model, one naturally expects that the standard Hopfield model is recovered in the limits $\epsilon \to 0$ or $\gamma \to 0$.
-Indeed, a straightforward calculation shows that taking either of these limits in the present equations reproduces the RS saddle-point equations of the Hopfield model.
+As a consistency check of the replica calculation, the standard Hopfield model should be recovered in the limits $\epsilon \to 0$ or $\gamma \to 0$.
+Indeed, a straightforward calculation shows that taking either of these limits in the present RS saddle-point equations reproduces those of the standard Hopfield model.

-\subsection{Zero Temperature ($\beta \rightarrow \infty$) Expression}
+\subsection{Zero Temperature Expression}

-The zero-temperature limit $(\beta \to \infty)$ corresponds to the fixed point of the deterministic sequential update dynamics of the Hopfield model, where thermal fluctuations are absent and the system evolves solely through energy minimization.
+The zero-temperature limit $(\beta \to \infty)$ describes the equilibrium properties of the model in the absence of thermal fluctuations.
+In this limit, the RS saddle-point equations characterize the local minima selected by the thermodynamic analysis.
 It is therefore useful to derive the saddle-point equations in the limit $\beta \to \infty$.

 As $\beta \to \infty$, one has $q \to 1$ and $\chi_q,\chi_p,\chi_r \to 0$.
 In this limit, we assume the standard scaling $\beta \chi_q = \mathcal{O}(1)$, $\beta \chi_p = \mathcal{O}(1)$, and $\beta \chi_r = \mathcal{O}(1)$.
 We thus introduce the rescaled variables